Sebazzz/financial-app/docs/AppFramework/README.md

 ## Binding syntax
 The *Unnamed* framework offers a custom binding syntax.
 This is a syntax that you can use if the regular data-bind bindings become unmaintainable long.
 The syntax does not get in the way if you do not use it.

-Please see the [binding syntax](BindingSyntax.md) documentation for more information.
+Please see the [binding syntax](BindingSyntax.md) and [inline templating syntax](InlineTemplating.md) documentation for more information.

 ## Forms and validation
 The framework has built-in support for server-side validation of filled in forms.